History of the Houston Astros: 2007 season

 On April 28, the Astros purchased the contract of Hunter Pence, the organization's top prospect from Triple-A affiliate, and made his debut that night where he got his first career hit and run scored.

 By May 2007, the Astros had suffered one of their worst losing streaks since the 1995 season with 10 losses in a row, losing 4–3 to the Cincinnati Reds on May 30.
 The Astros were just one loss shy of tying their worst skid in franchise history, before snapping that streak the next day, also against the Reds.

 On June 12, the Astros beat the Oakland Athletics for the first time in team history.

 On June 28, second baseman Craig Biggio became the 27th player to accrue 3,000 career hits.
 On the same night in the bottom of the 11th inning Carlos Lee hit a towering walk-off grand slam to win the game for the Astros.

 On July 24, Craig Biggio announced that he would be retiring at the end of the 2007 season, his 20th season with the club (and a franchise record).
 He hit a grand slam in that night's game which broke a 3–3 tie and led to an Astros win.

 On July 28, the Astros traded RHP Dan Wheeler to Tampa Bay for right-handed slugger 3B Ty Wigginton and cash considerations.
-He is now signed through 2009.
+He was signed through 2009.
 On July 29, long time and former All-Star third baseman Morgan Ensberg was designated for assignment to make room for newly acquired Wigginton.